What will my child’s school day look like at ISB?

 The ending of the school day

-After a packed day of joyful learning and their ASAs, children board the school bus and will be taken to the drop-off location.
+After a packed day of challenging and joyful learning and their ASAs, children board the school bus and will be taken to the drop-off location.

 ISB is an extraordinary school, made so by a tradition of educational excellence spanning 40 years.
 Establishing, nurturing, and growing such an exceptional learning community has been and remains intentional; we work hard to build strong relationships so our learning is at its best.